 Dashboard blank, no data, no totals in the Dashboard, totals don't add up or have empty cells?

 99.9% of the time, the issue is with the data and format of the data which you have entered.
-The Dashboard will not calculate your hours if you have not entered the correct information
+The Dashboard will not calculate your hours if you have not entered the correct information in the correct format.

 The Aircraft Types in your Logbook Entries must EXACTLY match the Aircraft Type entered in on the Dashboard (with no spaces).